Safe, consistent, and easy exception handling

 There are attempts at alternative approaches here, such as unexceptionalio.
 Again, this library isn't making a value statement on one approach versus another, but rather trying to make today's runtime exceptions in Haskell better.

-to differentiate between sync and async exceptions.
-While the approach
+information to differentiate between sync and async exceptions.

-used is fairly well respected in the Haskell ecosystem today, it's
+While the approach used is fairly well respected in the Haskell

-certainly not universal, and definitely not enforced by the
+ecosystem today, it's certainly not universal, and definitely not

 The functions in this library prevent that from happening via

-surprising, the functions here may not work correctly.
-Further, even
+something surprising, the functions here may not work correctly.

-when using this library, you may be surprised by the fact that
+Further, even when using this library, you may be surprised by the

 The ideal solution is to make a stronger distinction in the core libraries themselves between sync and async exceptions.